marcossegovia/malendar/README.md

 Structure
 -----------------
 Malendar is run by [Silex](http://silex.sensiolabs.org/) and based in the [Skeleton](https://github.com/silexphp/Silex) crafted by Fabien Potencier
-Also Malendar's been driven by the [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) architecture.
+Also Malendar's been driven by [DDD](https://en.wikipedia.org/wiki/Domain-driven_design), Hexagonal Architecture, CQRS/Event-Sourcing.
 License
 -----------------
 Please, read the [LICENSE](LICENSE).